karandit/fet/README.md

 	http://lists.trolltech.com/qt-interest/2007-04/thread01126-0.html

-	Windows: MinGW C++ compiler: you need Qt 5.3.1 or compatible, and MinGW.
+	Windows: MinGW C++ compiler: you need Qt 5.3.2 or compatible, and MinGW.
 	You might use other compilers if you want, please see the Qt homepage. for other variants.
 Any C++ compiler that supports Qt should be good.
 	You need to run "qmake fet.pro" or "qmake" (this command is executed very fast, so don't worry if you get immediate return from it) and then, if you are using MinGW, "mingw32-make" (this takes a long time, maybe even 1 hour) in a command line in the FET directory.
+	See also note NUseSystemLocale above.
 	See also note NMkJobs above.
 	(You can use the command line prompt of Windows or the Qt command line prompt shortcut in the Qt shortcuts menu.)
 	Then, you can remove the directories "src" and "tmp", to save up space, if you want.
 	You will need to copy the dll's in the same directories as in the official FET archive for Windows.